Skip to main content

 Learn more about the attention, thinking, and memory problems that people with diagnosed with cancer can experience.

-What specialists can provide cancer rehabilitation services?
+What specialists provide cancer rehab services?

-Recreational therapist.
-Recreational therapists help maintain a person's physical, mental, and emotional wellbeing by helping to reduce stressanxiety, and depression.
+Recreational therapist: Recreational therapists help maintain a person's physical, mental, and emotional wellbeing by helping to reduce stress, anxiety, and depression.
 They also help build a person's confidence and strengthen personal skills.
 Recreational therapy provides treatment services in many different ways, including through art, exercise, games, dance, and music.

 Questions to ask the health care team